-Heat rash, medically known as miliaria, is very common in warm and humid climates.
+Heat rash, medically known as miliaria, is very common in warm climates with high humidity.
 Although children and infants are more susceptible to miliaria, it can affect people of all ages and genders (1).
 There are a few main causes that cause heat rash in adults.
 Depending on its type, this type of rash can be inflammatory or non-inflammatory.
 In this article, we discuss the causes, types, and symptoms of this issue, along with the heat rash treatment and management options available for adults.
 Keep reading!

 In This Article

 Heat rash is known by many names, such as eccrine miliaria, prickly heat, and sweat rash.
 It is a common skin issue that occurs when the eccrine sweat glands and ducts are blocked (1).